 Aside from the support from parents and how teachers themselves feel, let’s face it: The children in our classrooms are going to face the effects of human activity on the planet long after we’re gone.
 What’s more, they need to be educated about the impacts on the environment in order to be able to be good global citizens and affect change.
 And while pre-pandemic social movements like the March for Climate Change were encouraging, most American kids don’t know all that much about climate change.

-In a Washington Post poll conducted earlier this year, just 49 percent of American teens said they saw climate change as a major threat.
+In a Washington Post poll, just 49 percent of American teens said they saw climate change as a major threat.

-“Scientists actually picked climate education as one of six societal transformations needed to stabilize the earth’s atmosphere by 2050, in line with the Paris agreement,” Rachel Weisbrot, education and communication manager of EarthDay.org, pointed out in her appearance on the Teach Starter podcast earlier this fall.
+“Scientists actually picked climate education as one of six societal transformations needed to stabilize the earth’s atmosphere by 2050, in line with the Paris agreement,” Rachel Weisbrot, education and communication manager of EarthDay.org.

 “We’re already seeing so many of the changes from climate change, and already the most vulnerable communities are being impacted and having to move from their homes, and we’re seeing these horrible events from climate change taking place that I really want to stress that no one is immune,” Weisbrot added.
 “It’s going to affect us all and it already is, which is where education comes in.”